visgl/luma.gl/docs/scene.md

 ### About the picking algorithm

-The picking algorithm used in PhiloGL is a color picking algorithm.
+The picking algorithm used in LumaGL is a color picking algorithm.
 Each model is assigned a different color and the scene is rendered to a texture.
 Then, the pixel pointed by the mouse position is retrieved from the texture and the color of that pixel is